 Additionally, be aware of your policy’s waiting or “elimination” period.
 This is the time between the onset of your disability and when you can start receiving benefits.
 The length of this period can vary, and it’s crucial to know how long you’ll need to wait.

-Lastly, it is advisable to understand the process of filing a claim, including the required documentation and the deadlines involved.
+Lastly, it is advisable to understand the process of filing a claim for long-term disability, including the required documentation and the deadlines involved.
 Missing a deadline or failing to provide the necessary documentation can delay or deny your claim.

 By thoroughly understanding your insurance policy’s requirements, you can be well-prepared to navigate the claims process effectively.
 This knowledge helps prepare a strong claim and sets realistic expectations about the benefits you are entitled to receive.